Boston: Parks and recreation

 Boston Common, near the Financial District and Beacon Hill, is the oldest public park in the United States.
-Along with the adjacent Boston Public Garden, it is part of the Emerald Necklace, a string of parks designed by Frederick Law Olmsted to encircle the city.
+Along with the adjacent Boston Public Garden, it is part of the Emerald Necklace, a string of parks designed by Frederick Law Olmsted to run through the city.
 The Emerald Necklace includes the Back Bay Fens, Arnold Arboretum, Jamaica Pond, Boston's largest body of freshwater, and Franklin Park, the city's largest park and home of the Franklin Park Zoo.

 Another major park is the Esplanade, along the banks of the Charles River.
 The Hatch Shell, an outdoor concert venue, is adjacent to the Charles River Esplanade.
-Other parks are scattered throughout the city, with major parks and beaches near Castle Island, in Charlestown and along the Dorchester, South Boston, and East Boston shorelines.
+Other parks are scattered throughout the city, with major parks and beaches near Castle Island and the south end, in Charlestown and along the Dorchester, South Boston, and East Boston shorelines.

-Boston's park system is well-reputed nationally.
-In its 2013 ParkScore ranking, The Trust for Public Land reported Boston was tied with Sacramento and San Francisco for having the third-best park system among the 50 most populous US cities.
-ParkScore ranks city park systems by a formula that analyzes the city's median park size, park acres as percent of city area, the percent of residents within a half-mile of a park, spending of park services per resident, and the number of playgrounds per 10,000 residents.

-Government and politics

-Boston has a strong mayor–council government system in which the mayor (elected every fourth year) has extensive executive power.
-Michelle Wu, a city councilor, became mayor in November 2021, succeeding Kim Janey, a former City Council President, who became the Acting Mayor in March 2021 following Marty Walsh's confirmation to the position of Secretary of Labor in the Biden/Harris Administration.
-Walsh's predecessor Thomas Menino's twenty-year tenure was the longest in the city's history.

-The Boston City Council is elected every two years; there are nine district seats, and four citywide "at-large" seats.
-The School Committee, which oversees the Boston Public Schools, is appointed by the mayor.